felipecsl/QuickReturn/README.md

     quickReturnListView.setAdapter(new QuickReturnAdapter(adapter));

-    // Attach a QuickReturnAttacher, which takes care of all of the hide/show functionality.
+    // Attach a QuickReturnAttacher, which takes care of all of the hide/show functionality. quickReturnAttacher = new QuickReturnAttacher(listView);

+    // Add a quick return targetView to the attacher.
-    // You can optionally pass a position argument (defaults to POSITION_TOP). quickReturnAttacher = new QuickReturnAttacher(listView, quickReturnTarget);
+    // You can pass a position argument (POSITION_TOP or POSITION_BOTTOM). quickReturnAttacher.addTargetView(textView, QuickReturnTargetView.POSITION_TOP);

     // If you need to add an OnScrollListener to the listView, this is the correct
     // way to do so.